Rule 1501:46-3-06 | Animal leash requirement.

 (C) Tenants of the division, who lease realty or structures on areas administered by the division are permitted to keep pets on these premises provided such pets are adequately confined by fence, cage, leash, or other confinement so as not to run at large in other areas of the lands and waters administered by the division nor to interfere with the safety or well being of visitors to such areas.

-(D) Trained hunting dogs under the control of a hunter in a designated public hunting area provided for in Chapter 1501:41-15 of the Administrative Code shall not require leashes while hunting during lawful hours and seasons established by statute, rule, or order.
+(D) Use of a leash is not mandatory for hunting dogs under the control of a hunter in a designated public hunting area provided for in Chapter 1501:46-15 of the Administrative Code while hunting during lawful hours and seasons established by statute, rule, or order.

 (E) The chief may designate "dog exercise" areas at state parks.
-Dogs under the control of their owner or handler in the designated dog exercise area shall not be required to be on a leash.
+Use of a leash is not mandatory for any dog under the control of it's owner or handler in the designated dog exercise area.